Last Update: 5/15/23

 Insurance adjusters are trained to negotiate settlements in the insurance company’s favor.
 This means that a victim will likely be in a position of unequal bargaining power.
 That discrepancy of bargaining power is what usually leads to a dispute when it comes to a personal injury settlement.

-To help level the playing field between accident victims and insurance companies, we created a free guide for those Florida accident victims who wish to negotiate their insurance claim on their own.
+To help level the playing field between accident victims and insurance companies, we created a free guide for those Florida accident victims who wish to negotiate their insurance claims on their own.
 You can download our free e-book on settling a Florida personal injury claim without a lawyer here.

 Common Reasons Why The Parties Disagree and Are Unable to Settle a Florida Accident Claim